-27. Any proposal to introduce street lighting into the villages will need to be very carefully handled if the character of the area is to be maintained.
+27. Any proposal to introduce street lighting into the village will need to be very carefully handled if the character of the area is to be maintained.
+Should it ever be found desirable for this to be installed, well designed and carefully sited lamps, where possible fixed direct to existing buildings, are considered likely to provide the least intrusive form of lighting.